playermissile/dli_tutorial/index.rst

 #6.2: Multiple Scrolling Regions
 ------------------------------------------------------------------

-Splitting the screen vertically allows 2 (or more!) independent scrolling regions by changing the VSCROL and HSCROL values in the DLI so that the subsequent lines use different values.
+Splitting the screen vertically allows multiple independent scrolling regions by changing the VSCROL and HSCROL values in the DLI so that the subsequent lines use different values.